 Although some serious heart problems alone may carry an increased risk of sudden death, stimulant products are not recommended in children or adolescents with known cardiac structural abnormalities, cardiomyopathy, serious heart rhythm abnormalities, or other serious cardiac problems that may place them at increased vulnerability to the sympathomimetic effects of a stimulant medicine.

-Misuse and Cardiovascular Events: Misuse of stimulants of the central nervous system may be associated with sudden death and other serious cardiovascular adverse events.
+Misuse of stimulants of the central nervous system may be associated with sudden death and other serious cardiovascular adverse events.

 See section 4.3 for cerebrovascular conditions in which methylphenidate treatment is contraindicated.
 Patients with additional risk factors (such as a history of cardiovascular disease, concomitant medications that elevate blood pressure) should be assessed at every visit for neurological signs and symptoms after initiating treatment with methylphenidate.

 Cerebral vasculitis appears to be very rare idiosyncratic reaction to methylphenidate exposure.
 There is little evidence to suggest that patients at higher risk can be identified and the initial onset of symptoms may be the first indication of an underlying clinical problem.
 Early diagnosis, based on a high index of suspicion, may allow the prompt withdrawal of methylphenidate and early treatment.
 The diagnosis should therefore be considered in any patient who develops new neurological symptoms that are consistent with cerebral ischemia during methylphenidate therapy.
 These symptoms could include severe headache, numbness, weakness, paralysis, and impairment of coordination, vision, speech, language or memory.